Man accused of tying dog to pole at Revere beach, leaving it ‘to mercy of high tide’ arraigned on cruelty charge

 Pacheco-Osario allegedly told police he could not keep the dog any longer and abandoned him.

-The dog, now named Carmelo, is being cared for at Ocean View Kennels in Revere.
+The young dog, now named Carmelo, is being cared for at Ocean View Kennels in Revere.

+“I couldn’t believe what I had seen.
+In just a matter of time it would have been high tide and that dog would have died,” said Ocean View owner Lisa Cutting.
+“The man’s a coward because there are too many resources if you can’t keep an animal nowadays.”

+Following his arraignment, Pacheco-Osario spoke with reporters, claiming that the dog was causing problems at home and that his actions were not intentional.

 Pacheco-Osario is due back in court on Nov.
 3.